 I will die

 Let me ask you a personal question: “Are you going to die?”
-(Its a rhetorical question - I know you will – hopefully not soon and when the time comes in peace with yourself).
-James Flaherty, the founder of the New Ventures West coaching school wrote an important piece: “Anxiety or Readiness—How Will You Live?” and if you belong to the group of people who will eventually die, and maybe to the group of people who worry about it - this is important reading.
+(It's a rhetorical question - I know you will – hopefully not soon, and when the time comes, in peace with yourself).
+James Flaherty, the founder of the New Ventures West coaching school, wrote a critical piece: “Anxiety or Readiness—How Will You Live?” and if you belong to the group of people who will eventually die, and maybe to the group of people who worry about it - this is important reading.

 We are going to get old.